The Pleyela Piano Player - Pleyel, Wolff, Lyon et Cie, Paris, c. 1905 onwards.

 Introduction and Early History of the Firm of Pleyel

-who moved to the French capital in the unruly years immediately following the French Revolution.
-Producing some 50 pianos a year in 1813, and progressing to an average of 3,000 by 1866, the firm
+The piano manufacturing firm of Pleyel was established in Paris in 1807 by Ignace Pleyel, an Austrian composer and pianist, who had settled first in Strasbourg, but who moved to the French capital in the unruly years immediately following the French Revolution.
+Producing some 50 pianos a year in 1813, and progressing to an average of 3,000 by 1866, the firm became extraordinarily successful, with a fine concert hall and warerooms in the rue Rochechouart, where very many famous pianists performed, including Chopin and Liszt.

 Ignace Pleyel (1757-1831), Founder of the Firm.

-After Ignace Pleyel's death in 1831, the business was continued by his son, Camille, and subsequently by Auguste Wolff, who both maintained the tradition of combining keyboard virtuosity with technical expertise.
+After Ignace Pleyel's death in 1831, the business was continued by his son, Camille, and subsequently by Auguste Wolff, both of whom maintained the tradition of combining keyboard virtuosity with technical expertise.
 Wolff was the nephew of the French composer, Ambroise Thomas, and a pupil of the virtuoso pianist, Friedrich Kalkbrenner, and in 1853 the firm became a limited company, under the title of Pleyel, Wolff et Cie.

 Camille Pleyel (1788-1855), and Auguste Wolff (1821-1887).